Streptobacillus moniliformis

 Streptobacillus moniliformis is a non-motile, Gram-negative rod-shaped bacterium that is a member of the family Leptotrichiaceae.
 The genome of S. moniliformis is one of two completed sequences of the order Fusobacteriales.

+Etymology

-Its name comes from the Greek word streptos for "curved" or "twisted", and the Latin words bacillus meaning "small rod" and moniliformis for "necklace".
+Its genus name comes from the Ancient Greek word στρεπτός : streptós for "curved" or "twisted", and the Latin word bacillus meaning "small rod."
+The specific name moniliformis means "necklace like".
 S. moniliformis is microaerophilic, requiring less oxygen than is present in the atmosphere for its growth.

 Background

 History

 S. moniliformis was first isolated from a rat-bitten man in 1914 by German microbiologist H. Schottmüller, who described it as Streptothrix muris ratti.
 In the United States during the year 1916, S. moniliformis was determined to be the causative source of rat-bite fever.

 Microbiology

 Some isolates of S. moniliformis have been collected from the upper respiratory tract of domestic and wild rats.
 Two known variants of S. moniliformis have been identified.
 The bacillary type is pathogenic.
-In contrast, the spontaneously occurring L form, which lacks a cell wall and whose colonies grow in a "fried egg" formation, is non-pathogenic.
+In contrast, the spontaneously occurring L-form, which lacks a cell wall and whose colonies grow in a "fried egg" formation, is non-pathogenic.